uriel1998/WWIV_Utilities/bbscaptcha/README.md

 newuserSL=10
 valuserSL=20
 ASVlevel=1
+WWIVutil_bin=/home/wwiv/wwiv/wwivutil
 ```

-The first two ensure that the user is appropriate for autovalidation; the last
+The first two ensure that the user is appropriate for autovalidation; the third
 line defines the auto-validation level to apply upon successful validation.
+The fourth line should reflect the full pathname for `WWIVutil`.

 The assumption in these instructions are that new users have a SL of 10 and
 validated users have an SL of 20, and that you wish to use the first Auto Validation
 level for validated users (hence the "1").